rubencodes/recal/README.md

 ## Localization

-Use the `locale` string prop on the `Calendar` component to localize it into other languages *(e.g. "en-US", "es-MX", etc.)*.
+Use the `locale` string prop on the calendar components to localize them into other languages *(e.g. "en-US", "es-MX", etc.)*.

 ## Accessibility

-This `Calendar` component is optimized for screen readers as well as for keyboard-based navigation.
-The following shortcuts are available with the calendar focused:
+This set of calendars are optimized for screen readers as well as for keyboard-based navigation.
+The following shortcuts are available when the calendar is focused:

 - Left Arrow key to navigate back 1 day,
 - Right Arrow key to navigate forward 1 day,